vein-lang/vein/specs/extension_types.md

 Defines constraints on type parameters.

 ```
-extension ExtensionName<T> for Type where T : Constraint {
+extension ExtensionName<T> for Type when T : Constraint {
     // Extension members
 }
 ```